aws-samples/serverless-test-samples/python-test-samples/lambda-mock/README.md

 ## Introduction

-The project consists of an Amazon API Gateway, an AWS Lambda function, a DynamoDB Table, and an S3 bucket.
+The project consists of an [Amazon API Gateway](https://aws.amazon.com/api-gateway/), an [AWS Lambda function](https://aws.amazon.com/lambda/), an [Amazon DynamoDB](https://aws.amazon.com/dynamodb/) table, and an [Amazon Simple Storage Service (S3)](https://aws.amazon.com/s3/) bucket.
 Although this project can be deployed, the focus of the code is to demonstrate local unit testing approaches using Python and mocking.
 This project demonstrates testing locally an AWS Lambda function handler replacing remote API calls with mocks.
 The Lambda function has optimizations for cold starts with global initializations, which are accomodated in the unit test.

 ---